Three Reoccurring Principles for Pricing Strategies

 Regardless of the state of the economy during a business cycle, pricing strategies are a challenge that companies struggle to perfect.
 During recessions, business-to-business executives seek ways in which to cut costs or lower prices without hurting the company’s long-term prosperity.
 When upswings finally come, companies balance difficult trade-offs between price premiums and share gain.

-In periods of slow growth (as the U.S. economy is now experiencing), businesses are seeking new ways to grow top line revenue—and increasing prices is an attractive option if executed correctly.
+In periods of slow growth, businesses seek new ways to grow top line revenue and increasing prices is an attractive option if executed correctly.
 Through all of these economic stages and across B2B industries, Blue Canyon has identified three reoccurring principles for pricing strategies that, if heeded, will help B2B companies create robust pricing that will guide them through difficult decisions.
 These principles are:

 - Always explore levers besides lowering price